 The Erlking

-The Name was first used in the poem ‘Erlkönigs Tochter’ (1778) by German romanticist Johann Gottfried Herder.
-The poem tells the tale of a boy being carried on horseback by his father through the night, the purpose of their journey isn’t explained, I can only imagine that it was an urgent one.
-As they travel the boy becomes fearful, complaining that they are being followed by an unnatural being.
-The father, clearly a sympathetic man, totally dismisses his sons complaints, putting down the odd sights and sounds to nocturnal shadows, and the wind in the trees.
-I don’t know about you but I have a feeling this ‘father of the year’ will come to regret this!
+As they ride, the boy becomes increasingly fearful, insisting that they are being followed by an unnatural being.
+The father - clearly a deeply rational man - dismisses his son’s complaints entirely, attributing the strange sights and sounds to shadows, mist, and the wind in the trees.
+I don’t know about you, but I have a feeling this “father of the year” is going to regret that.

-When the father finally arrives at his destination he finds that his beloved son is dead!
+When the father finally reaches his destination, he discovers that his beloved son is dead.

-So a bit of a grim poem really, but an entertaining one never-the-less, The ‘new Oxford American Dictionary describes the Erl-king in the following way: a bearded giant or goblin who lures little children to the land of death.
+So yes - a fairly grim poem, all things considered, but an extremely effective one.
+The New Oxford American Dictionary describes the Erlking as “a bearded giant or goblin who lures little children to the land of death”, which feels about right.

-Anyway here is a translation of the poem from German, by Edgar Alfred Bowering.
-Hope you enjoy it, stay spooky.
+Below is a translation of the poem from German by Edgar Alfred Bowring.

 Who rides there so late through the night dark and drear?